zoemccormick/spire-envoy-example/README.md

 # spire-envoy-example

+This repo provides a simple setup of SPIRE for Kubernetes, and two Envoy proxy deployments to communicate to each other using SPIFFE mTLS.

-For a quickstart - follow this README.
+For a quickstart follow this README.

 ## Prerequisites